raspberrypi/pico-setup/README.md

 ## Debugging with OpenOCD and GDB

-To debug programs on the Pico, you first need to attach a debugger such as the [Debug Probe](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html#getting-started).
-Once that's done, you can attach OpenOCD to your Pico with:
+To debug programs on the Pico-series microcontroller, you first need to attach a debugger such as the [Debug Probe](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html#getting-started).
+Once that's done, you can attach OpenOCD to your Pico-series microcontroller with:
 ```bash
 openocd -f interface/cmsis-dap.cfg -f target/rp2040.cfg -c "adapter speed 5000"
 ```